 DXF:

 Drawing Exchange Format, DXF, is a vector file format and was created by Autodesk as an exchange medium between different types of CAD software.
-It is an open standard, so it’s supported by practically every CAD programs in the market.
+It is an open standard, so it’s supported by practically every CAD program in the market.
 You can also view DXF files using a range of programs including Adobe Illustrator and Scan2CAD.
 While DXFs are smaller than their raster counterparts, they’re typically larger than DWGs.
 Why?
 Because DXFs are made up of ASCII text, whereas DWGs are binary.

 Some More File Formats for Sharing 2D and 3D CAD Designs: